 Sustainability as a holiday tradition has taken its place alongside twinkling lights, celebrations with families and friends and presents under the tree.
-A 2021 Accenture survey found that steps toward sustainability – making homemade gifts, secondhand shopping and not using traditional wrapping paper – had emerged as serious holiday season trend in the U.S. In Canada, people are working to reduce food waste on food waste, seeking ways to use less energy at home, and looking for information about more sustainable shopping choices this holiday season.
+A 2021 Accenture survey found that steps toward sustainability – making homemade gifts, secondhand shopping and not using traditional wrapping paper – had emerged as serious holiday season trend in the U.S. In Canada, according to a 2022 EY survey, people are working to reduce food waste on food waste, seeking ways to use less energy at home, and looking for information about more sustainable shopping choices this holiday season.

 It’s clear that many are looking to make less of an environmental impact with their holiday celebrations.
 If you are among them, one easy way to use less water is to stop pre-rinsing dishes before you load them into your dishwasher.